jas97/interactive-reward-shaping/overview.md

 * Only one feedback type per task
 * For action feedback, fixed time window
 * Naive generation of neighbourhood of a sequence of actions

+## Proposed Next Steps
+ * Uniting all feedback types into one reward shaping model

 ## Open Questions